kcri-tz/bcl-convert-deb/README.md

 and the [compatibility sheet](https://support.illumina.com/sequencing/sequencing_software/bcl-convert/compatibility.html), found [hidden in the bottom drawer of a locked filing cabinet stuck in a disused lavatory with a sign on the door saying "Beware of the Leopard"](http://www.goodreads.com/quotes/40705-but-the-plans-were-on-display-on-display-i-eventually).

+#### Issue with bcl-convert 3.10

+BCL-Convert 3.10 introduced a regression, namely erroring out when two of your i7 or i5 indices differ 2nt or less.
+The only workaround is to set `BarcodeMismatchesIndex1,0` and `BarcodeMismatchesIndex2,0` in the sample sheet, but this then discards every read that does not have two perfectly matching indices.

+The flawed logic behind this appears to be that, under the default allowed mismatch (1nt), if you use barcodes `AAAA` and `AAGG` (different by 2nt), `bcl-convert` should refuse to work because there are possible index reads (in fact, precisely two: `AAAG` and `AAGA`) that are equidistant from either barcode.

+Huh, so what's the problem?
+Just throw them in the `Undetermined` bin where they belong (if they're even encountered).
+Of the other 254 possible reads, 240 are more than 1nt away from both (hence irrelevant), and the remaining 14 are perfectly assignable because they are 2nt from one barcode, but 0 or 1 from the other.

+With 8nt barcodes, for those 2 rightly ambiguous ones, you're needlessly discarding another 38 valid reads; with 10nt barcodes, 50.
+All assuming that you were willing to accept a 1nt mismatch in your index reads (which you did because you set `BarcodeMismatchesIndex` to 1).

+The bug appears to have been introduced with the new default of having the mismatch threshold apply "or-or" across the i7 and i5 reads: reject when _either_ exceeds it, whereas previously this happened only when _both_ did.
+That change is fine, it's the added erroring out that is the issue.